AlexEidt/UW-Course-Planner/README.md

 # UW Course Tool

  Search for any course offered at any one of the three UW Campuses and see a full tree of prerequisites for that course.
 There is also an option to scan in your transcript as a `.txt` file to eliminate any course in the tree that has already been taken.
- Run `main.py` to create prerequisite trees.
+ Run `main.py` for a console interface and `app.py` to run the website on the localhost.

 ***